January 4, 2016 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 In the vast majority of sexual assault cases, the allegations turn on the issue of consent.
 The issue is usually not whether or not the sexual contact occurred or whether the person targeted in a sexual assault investigation was present at the time.
 The issue is generally whether or not these were consenting adults who engaged in a consensual act.

-It should go without saying that if you or a loved one are contacted by a police detective who wants to talk to you about a sexual assault case, you should politely terminate the conversation and immediately contact a qualified, experienced criminal defense attorney immediately.
+It should go without saying that if you or a loved one is contacted by a police detective who wants to talk to you about a sexual assault case, you should politely terminate the conversation and contact a qualified, experienced criminal defense attorney immediately.

 Once retained, your attorney will gather information from you about the incident and then contact the detective in an effort to get some information about the case.
 At that point, a decision will be made as to whether or not you should agree to an interview with the police.
 In over 95% of the cases, the decision will be made not to talk to the police.
 Except in rare circumstances, there is almost nothing to be gained from talking to the police.
 You can read more about the reasons why here.